miquelvir/lsds-2025/DEVELOPER_SETUP.md

 > [!WARNING]
 > If you use WSL, remember to run these commands in the WSL terminal.

-- Run a Python server
+- Run a Python server (you can run `deactivate` at any point to exit the venv)

 ```zsh
 cd resources